If you’re looking for immediate or in-person mental illness help, see Get Help for Mental Illness.

 US Food and Drug Administration

 You can report bipolar medication or any other prescription medication side effects to the FDA.
 It really does matter.
-A large number of reports of the same side effect and raise issues and even get a drug pulled from the market.
+A large number of reports of the same side effects can raise issues and even get a drug pulled from the market.
 Report drug side effects by visiting the FDA MedWatch site or by calling 1-800-FDA-1088.

 Report Side Effects to Health Canada